-What Is Hypnosis?
-Meaning, How It Works & What It Feels Like
+What Does Hypnosis Mean?
+Does It Work & What It Feels Like

 If you’ve ever thought, “Ok, but what is hypnosis really?” you’re in the right place.
 A lot of people are curious, but also quietly skeptical.
 And honestly?
 That skepticism makes sense because the word “hypnosis” comes with baggage.